Nonprofit Partnerships - Road to Zero Waste JH

 Teton County relies on annual partnerships with community programs and organizations.
 Partner efforts overlap with and extend ISWR’s Road to Zero Waste programming and increase the impact on the community.

-Each fiscal year, the Community Partners program offers funding to selected organizations with the goal of fostering collaborative messaging and platforms to strengthen the impact and expand the reach of efforts to minimize waste and conserve resources.
+Each fiscal year, the Community Partners Program offers funding to selected nonprofit organizations with the goal of fostering collaborative messaging and platforms to strengthen the impact and expand the reach of efforts to minimize waste and conserve resources.

 Slow Food in the Tetons provides an exceptional platform for the demonstration of Road to Zero Waste event strategies at both the summer and winter Jackson Hole Peoples Market.
 The first to pilot the rental of reusable beer cups in 2015, this organization continues to move the needle closer to zero with the addition of reusable plates and utensils and increased waste station programming to assist customers in making the most of their market discards.